Puer Tea: The Tea of Teas

 In line with the conventional thinking of most tea-producing areas in China, if we categorize teas by geographical location, color, or production method, Puer tea cannot be grouped together with them.

-Some people classify raw Puer tea as green tea and categorize it as dark tea based on its liquor color.
+Some people classify raw Puer tea as and categorize it as dark tea based on its liquor color.
 Personally, I find both classifications inappropriate.
 These are simplistic attributions based on appearance and do not align with reality.

 If categorized by production method, Puer tea and dark tea can both be classified as post-fermented teas, but there are significant differences in their fermentation processes, degree, timing, and procedures.
 Dark tea undergoes artificial heavy post-fermentation, where the role of microorganisms in the fermentation process diminishes significantly after processing.
 In contrast, Puer tea is naturally post-fermented.
 From the start of processing, plant enzymes and microorganisms jointly drive the fermentation process, and this microbial enzymatic action continues for years after the tea is finished, adapting to changes in fermentation conditions.